phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 1. With the paperclip, press the reset button at the bottom of the AP Mesh Unit in until it clicks.
 2. Hold it pressed in for 5 seconds.
 3. The status light on the AP should flash, then go out as the device reboots.
 When it comes back on it should be solid white, indicating the reset was successful.
+4. For more info on the status lights, refer to this article: [LED Color Patterns for UniFi Devices](https://help.ui.com/hc/en-us/articles/204910134-UniFi-LED-Color-Patterns-for-UniFi-Devices)

 <img src="../../assets/images/mesh/Reset.jpeg" width="30%">
 <img src="../../assets/images/mesh/Ports.jpeg" width="30%">
 <img src="../../assets/images/mesh/Wiring.jpeg" width="30%">

+The AP Mesh Unit can take a few minutes to boot after being plugged in, so wait until the status light is solid white and try again.

 ### 1. Connect the AP to your computer